Opening remarks and market overview

 - Indonesia: New opportunities?

-Debtwire breaking news
+Debtwire breaking news - Streaming live from Singapore

 In a highly interactive session, veteran industry professionals will address key stories dominating the news.